jakudlaty/raytracer/Readme.md

 ## Raytracing in one week

-This is Rust implementation of : https://raytracing.github.io/books/RayTracingInOneWeekend.html
+This is Rust implementation of raytracer described in https://raytracing.github.io/books/RayTracingInOneWeekend.html

 Used crates:
 - egui & eframe for UI